-This guitar for beginners guide is meant for guitarists just starting out, however there are also tips and tricks here which will further help intermediate guitarists excel.
-Let’s jump into it, use the following index to skip to a specific section or start from the beginning at Section 1.
+This guitar for beginners guide is meant for guitarists just starting out, however, there are also tips and tricks here which will further help intermediate guitarists excel.

-Let’s start off this section by learning the notes that each of the six guitar strings correspond to.
+Let’s start off this section by learning the notes that each of the six guitar strings corresponds to.

-Starting from the thickest to the thinest string, the notes are assigned as follows: E A D G B E. Here is a quick visualization:
+Starting from the thickest to the thinnest string, the notes are assigned as follows: E A D G B E. Here is a quick visualization: